-Final Exam: The final exam for this course will be on Wednesday, December 12 from 3:30 PM-5:30 PM.
+Final Exam: The final exam for this course will be given on Monday, May 13 from 10:30 AM-12:30 PM.
 This is the time scheduled by the University registrar for our final exam.
 The final will be cumulative, and it is mandatory.
-It will consist of approximately 30 multiple choice questions and 1 open-ended question.
+It will consist of approximately 35-45 multiple choice questions and 1 open-ended question.
 Missing the final exam will result in a zero for the exam unless EXTREME circumstances apply.
+Your final exam grade cannot be counted as your dropped exam score.

 Extra Credit: I am offering one extra credit opportunity this semester.
 It is entirely optional; you are not required to do it.
-It will involve keeping track of observations of physics in action during the course of your daily routine over the course of the semester.
+It will involve making observations of physical theories at work in your day-to-day life over the course of the semester.
 Details of the project will be provided during the first class period.
-If you want to do the extra credit project, you MUST tell me so by email by September 7 at 5PM.
-I will NOT accept extra credit projects which were not announced to me by email by September 7.
-Projects will be due on December 10 at the start of class.
+If you want to do the extra credit project, you MUST tell me so by email by February 11th at 5PM.
+I will NOT accept extra credit projects which were not announced to me by email by February 11.
+Projects will be due on May 10 at the start of class.
 Successful completion of this extra credit project will boost your overall course grade by one percentage point at the end of the semester.

 Teaching Style: I will be using MS PowerPoint slides a great deal when going over course material in class; when example problems come up, I will use the chalk board to work through them.
 I will try to write big enough so that everyone can see, but if you do have trouble seeing what I write please move to the front of the room.
 I will post to our class's D2L page modified copies of the MS PowerPoint slides I use in class before each lecture.
 I do so to provide you with a supplement to the notes you are already taking in class.
 The slides I put up on D2L are NOT meant to take the place of your own personal note-taking.
 YOU will be responsible for that.
 The purpose of providing you with these modified slide copies is to give you the text for all in-class activities we will do, so that you do not need to worry about copying down their text and can instead concentrate on thinking about said activities.
 I also try to leave plenty of room for you to write down key equations, words, and other ideas so that you'll remember these things later.
-Please note carefully that these modified slides will NOT contain the solutions to the example problems I do in class.
-If you want notes on those, you'll need to take them as I solve the problem on the board in class.
+Please note carefully that these modified slides will NOT contain the solutions to the example problems I do in class, and they will not contain certain definitions.
+If you want notes on these things, you'll need to take them as we go through the material in class.

 I will do my best to engage you interactively with the material during class time.
-Activities may include, but are not limited to, conceptual questions to be discussed with a neighbour, tutorial activities, "voting opportunities," practice problems, and interactive lecture demonstrations.
+Activities may include, but are not limited to, conceptual questions to be discussed with a neighbour, tutorial activities, "Voting Opportunities," "YouPredict Opportunities," "Rank my x" problems, practice problems, and interactive lecture demonstrations.
 As mentioned above, your responses to some of these items will count as class participation credit.
 I hope that these activities both enhance your learning and help make class a little more exciting for you.